-We have audited the financial report of Forsys Metal Corp. (the Entity) and its subsidiaries (the Group), which comprises the consolidated statements of financial position as at 31 December 2018 and 2017, the consolidated statements of loss and comprehensive loss, the consolidated statements of changes in equity and the consolidated statements of cash flows for the years then ended, and notes to the financial report, including a summary of significant accounting policies and the declaration by those charged with governance.
+We have audited the financial report of Forsys Metal Corp. (the Entity) and its subsidiaries (the Group), which comprises the consolidated statements of financial position as at 31 December 2019 and 2018, the consolidated statements of income and comprehensive loss, the consolidated statements of changes in equity and the consolidated statements of cash flows for the years then ended, and notes to the financial report, including a summary of significant accounting policies and the declaration by those charged with governance.

-In our opinion the accompanying financial report presents fairly, in all material respects, the financial position of the Group as at 31 December 2018 and 2017, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion the accompanying financial report presents fairly, in all material respects, the financial position of the Group as at 31 December 2019 and 2018, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.